Skip to main content

 Study on photovoltaic cells is Hot Article

-Replace photovoltaic panels with windows capable of producing electricity?
-A study by LaserLab at the University of Coimbra (UC) on third-generation photovoltaic cells, more efficient and lower cost compared to current systems, has taken a step towards the future development of windows that turn sunlight into electricity.
-The results were recently published in the Dalton Transactions journal, in a HOT Article.
+Replacing photovoltaic panels with windows capable of producing electricity?
+A study by the LaserLab at the University of Coimbra (UC) into third-generation photovoltaic cells, which are more efficient and cheaper than current systems, has taken a step towards the future development of windows that transform sunlight into electricity.
+The results were recently published in the journal Dalton Transactions, in a HOT Article.

-The Platinum compounds studied, explains Carlos Serpa, "present as a great advantage their capacity of intense absorption in the visible and in part of the near infrared spectrum.
-In simple terms, if we think about the colors of the rainbow, these Platinum compounds have a strong ability to absorb a large part of these colors, especially the red color, more difficult to capture.
-This is an essential feature for the efficient transformation of sunlight into electrical energy."
+The Platinum compounds studied, explains Carlos Serpa, "have the great advantage of their capacity for intense absorption in the visible and part of the near infrared spectrum.
+Put more simply, if we think of the colors of the rainbow, these platinum compounds have a strong capacity to absorb a large part of these colors, especially the red color, which is more difficult to capture.
+This is an essential characteristic for the efficient transformation of sunlight into electrical energy."

-However, as the researcher explains, "it was found that the lifetime of the compound in the state required for transformation into electricity is very short, competing with the transfer of electrons to the electrical circuit.
-Therefore, further studies are still needed, which involve the modification of the molecules surrounding the Platinum atom, thus changing the properties of the compound to obtain the most favorable conditions for the transformation of the captured sunlight into electricity.
+However, as the researcher explains, "it was found that the lifetime of the compound in the state required for transformation into electrical energy is very short, competing with the transfer of electrons to the electrical circuit.
+For this reason, further studies are still needed, which involve modifying the molecules surrounding the Platinum atom, thus altering the properties of the compound to obtain the most favorable conditions for transforming the captured sunlight into electricity."